Design for reading

 - Don’t mix fonts within the body.

-- Don’t use more than one or two typefaces.
+- Don’t use more than two or three typefaces.

 - Select a sans serif font for the headings (like Arial).